SvOlli/sorbus/doc/cpu_detect.md

 CPU Detection Routine
 =====================

-The Sorbus Computer can run any kind of 6502 Variant that shares the same pinout.
+The Sorbus Computer can run any kind of 6502 variant that shares the same pinout.
 The small test and learn environment "Monitor Command Prompt" or MCP for shot (pun very intended) can be used to learn all the details about each CPU up to a certain degree.
 (Not all pins are connected due to a limit amount of 30 GPIO pins of the RP2040.)

 However, it is interesting to know which CPU the system is running on.
-The "Native" Core is the one with the most features, but does not work with an (old) NMOS 6502.
+The "Native Core" is the one with the most features, but does uses opcodes and features that are not available or buggy on an (old) NMOS 6502.
+This means that a 65C02 or any other CMOS variant is required.
 So, it should be a good idea to detect that CPU and print an error message that the system won't work with one installed.

 Also, there is another point where a CPU detection is very handy.
 If you search for cheap 65C02 processors, you typically find offerings on ebay